How Much Will It Cost Me?

 There may still be a bit of 'wait and see' happening by some but that could change quickly.
 It is a bit of a 'market transition' period.
 But snowbirds are usually not going to wait long at this stage of life.
 So ... some may still decide to rent instead of buy this year.
 But once they experience a park they will get attached and not want to move.
 They will then buy in that park.

 It is defineately 'baby boomer' retirement time.
-And that group of new retirees are somewhat different than the older generation.
+And the younger of that group ... and now some 'Gen Xers' .. are somewhat different than the older generation.
 They come out of homes maybe twice the size as that of the older retirees.
 They generally have more money to spend/invest.
 And ... yes ... many are more likely attracted to the higher end condos and homes.
+That group is starting to present a challenge to us as they write looking for (maybe) 2 bedrooms and 2 bathrooms ... etc.

 But ... care should be taken when generalizing about this group.
 Average means may be better but there is also a huge number of 'boomers' of more modest resources who will opt for the more affordable lifestyle.
 The baby boomer generation is simply a disproportionately large age group and they are still as diverse as any other age group.
 Although that diversity has some different interests.